Safeguarding Policy

 - visiting donors/clients

-- undertaking training & conferences, both in person and on-line,
+- undertaking training, conferences, events (and similar) both in person and on-line

 - with oversight of Stewardship's website and social media accounts